Mary Jacob BA (San Diego), MA (Harvard), CMALT, SFHEA, PGCTHE

 Chinese language and literature (multiple modules), UC Davis lecturer 1998-2005

-Mary Jacob is a Lecturer in Learning and Teaching, primarily responsible for the Postgraduate Certificate in Teaching in Higher Education (PGCTHE) programme.
+Mary Jacob is a Lecturer in Learning and Teaching, primarily responsible for the Postgraduate Certificate in Teaching in Higher Education (PGCTHE) programme and the ARCHE scheme for Fellowship in the Higher Education Academy.

 In 2017, she attained Senior Fellow status in the Higher Education Academy, and in 2014, she completed the PGCTHE programme.
 In 2013, she was awarded the AU Learning and Teaching Fellowship.
+Since 2009, she has been a holder of CMALT (Certified membership in the Association for Learning Technology).
 She has presented at conferences including HEA Future Directions, Blackboard Teaching and Learning, the Association for Learning Technology, e-Assessment Association, and the UCISA Innovation Forum.

 From 2006-2017, she served in the E-learning Group as E-learning Advisor, developing and delivering training sessions in the use of technology to enhance learning, with an emphasis on effective pedagogy.
 She has played a key role in projects such as Aber Academy, AU Exemplary Course Award, HEA e-learning benchmarking, HEFCW Gwella, JISC Building Capacity, and Techdis HEAT4Wales.
 In 2015-17, she coordinated the Aberystwyth University Learning and Teaching Conference (AUTEL), which is organised by the E-learning Group.